Davis Paul: Amateur and college

-During his college years, Paul also played one season with the Los Angeles Legends in the USL Premier Development League, scoring 10 goals and notching 5 assists in 12 games.
+During college, Paul played several summer seasons with the Los Angeles Legends in the USL Premier Development League, scoring 10 goals and notching 5 assists in 12 games.
+He graduated a semester early in 2010 to pursue a professional soccer career, being invited to the January 2011 Major League Soccer combine in Florida.

 Professional

 On January 14, 2011, Paul was drafted #51 overall in the 2011 MLS SuperDraft by the Chicago Fire.
 He made his professional debut on March 30, 2011, starting in a Lamar Hunt US Open Cup game against the Colorado Rapids, and made his MLS debut on April 17 against Los Angeles Galaxy.

-Paul was waived by Chicago and was subsequently re-signed by Chicago to their U23 team where he played until the end of the season.
-He had short stints with Sporting Kansas City and the Seattle Sounders before heading overseas to Norway to play with Stromgodset.
+Paul was waived by Chicago and subsequently re-signed to their U23 team until joining the Seattle Sounders until the end of the season.
+He had a short stint with Sporting Kansas City before moving to Norwegian First Division on a temporary visa.